-For this test we are looking for number outputs that are 1 and 1/2 times the previous tests.
+For this test, we are looking for number outputs that are 1 and 1/2 times the previous tests.
 In other words, if you had a vertical jump of 20 inches a chest pass of 20 feet, and a sit-up and throw of 20 feet we would expect the baseline shot test to be 30 feet.
-We are testing both left and right sides and looking for symmetry between the sides.
+We are testing both the left and right sides and looking for symmetry between the sides.

 Reading The Results

 If there’s a big difference between one segment and another that identifies what’s working and what’s not.
 And a lot of time this will actually show up in the golf swing.